shubham8324/kubernetes/minikube_installation/README.md

 ## Security Considerations

 -   Docker group grants root-equivalent privileges.
+-   Prometheus has no authentication by default.
--   Do not run on shared production servers.
+-   Do not expose monitoring tools publicly without protection.
--   This setup is for local development, testing, and learning.
+-   This environment is for lab/testing --- not production workloads.

 ------------------------------------------------------------------------